Peacock (streaming service): WWE content

-On January 25, 2021, NBCUniversal, which already televised WWE's professional wrestling weekly programs Raw and NXT on USA Network, acquired the exclusive U.S. distribution rights to the WWE Network streaming service beginning March 18, 2021.
-WWE content is carried within a branded channel on Peacock, which includes a selection of WWE content on Peacock's free tier.
-Premium subscribers have access to the full WWE library, including WWE Network original programming, archive content, and all pay-per-view and livestreaming events (Premium Live Events), live and on-demand.
-Some WWE content on Peacock was edited to meet NBCUniversal's standards and practices, particularly to remove content considered inappropriate under current standards.
-The standalone WWE Network service for existing U.S. subscribers was shut down on April 4, 2021.
+On January 25, 2021, NBCUniversal, which at the time televised WWE's professional wrestling weekly programs Raw and NXT on USA Network, acquired the exclusive U.S. distribution rights to the WWE Network library beginning March 18, 2021, under a five-year agreement.
+WWE content on Peacock was carried within a branded channel on the service, which included a selection of content on the free tier.
+Premium subscribers originally had access to the full WWE library, including WWE Network original programming, archive content, and all pay-per-view and livestreaming events (branded by WWE as Premium Live Events, or PLEs), live and on-demand.
+Some archive content was edited to meet NBCUniversal's standards and practices, particularly to remove content considered inappropriate under current standards.
+Following a transitional period, the standalone WWE Network service for existing U.S. subscribers was shut down on April 4, 2021.

-In May 2021, Peacock announced that it had ordered WWE Evil, a documentary series created, produced, and narrated by John Cena that chronicles WWE's most prominent antagonists.
+In May 2021, Peacock announced that it had ordered WWE Evil, a documentary series created, produced, and narrated by John Cena, chronicling WWE's most prominent antagonists.
 WWE committed to produce a "signature documentary" for the service annually beginning in 2022; the first—Wooooo!
 Becoming Ric Flair—was released in December 2022.

-On August 6, 2025, WWE announced that Premium Live Events would move from Peacock to ESPN's direct-to-consumer streaming service in the U.S. in 2026.
-On August 20, 2025, WWE announced that the move to ESPN would occur in September 2025 instead; WWE's contract was based on a quota of events per year, and that additional events such as Evolution and the second night of SummerSlam had caused this segment of the contract to be fulfilled early.
-Peacock will still carry some WWE content, with library rights remaining through the end of 2025, NXT live events remaining until March 2026, and Saturday Night's Main Event moving exclusively from NBC to Peacock under a "multi-year deal" beginning in late-2025, which will include John Cena's retirement in December 2025.
+On August 6, 2025, WWE announced that the main roster PLEs for Raw and SmackDown would move from Peacock to ESPN's direct-to-consumer streaming service in the U.S. in April 2026.
+However, on August 20, WWE revealed that the move to ESPN was bumped up to September 2025; WWE's contract was based on a quota of main roster PLEs per year, and that additional events—such as all WrestleManias on Peacock since 2021 being two nights, Evolution in 2025, and the 2025 SummerSlam expanding to two nights—had caused this segment of the contract to be fulfilled early.
+Peacock continued to maintain the majority of WWE's other content through the end of 2025 before it transitioned to Netflix, with some content going to YouTube.
+It also maintained NXT's livestreaming events until March 15, 2026; the events moved to YouTube on an interim basis, with WWE later announcing on April 28 that these events would air as specials on The CW (the home of the weekly NXT television series since October 2024) moving forward, while The CW announced the next day that it would sublicense the digital rights to all of its WWE programming and sports properties to ESPN.

+As of 15 March 2026, Peacock retains the quarterly Saturday Night's Main Event specials (which moved exclusively from NBC to Peacock under a "multi-year deal" that began in late-2025), replays of recent episodes of WWE SmackDown until at least 2029, and exclusive documentaries.